snyk/fluentd-logzio-kubernetes/README.md

 This repo is based on https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch/fluentd-es-image

-It was first created by the folks of [DoIT](https://www.doit-intl.com/)
+It was first created by the folks of [DoiT International](https://www.doit-intl.com/)

 Used and published by [Snyk](https://snyk.io) for the benefit of [Logz.io](https://logz.io) users